The Mobius 1 ActionCam Support Thread (Posts #1-#7 mandatory reading!)

 bouzx6r has posted a simple method of converting a cheap car battery charger (see above picture) into a 3S LiPo-to-5V voltage converter.
 His idea may not be as small and compact as commercially available devices, but it's most probably just as good or even better.
 Click here for the original link with pictures.

-The safe Android apps are listed below:
+Android apps are listed below:

 This app tells you if your phone/tablet provides basic, limited, or full USB OTG support.

 It also tells you if your phone/tablet can run the apps listed below; if not, it tells you exactly why.

 Mobius USB Tools is simply THE best, most sophisticated, and most advanced Android app for all cameras (past, present, and future) developed by Elijah Xie.
 Providing super smooth User interface for configuration and HD LiveView, Mobius USB Tools automatically matches camera mode without any User intervention.
 See list of all app features.

 UVC compliant USB cameras:

 USBcam is a generic WebCam app for most UVC compliant USB cameras using the MJPEG video format: